awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 For an explanation of the output values, see the [http://www.postgresql.org/docs/9.3/static/view-pg-settings.html](http://www.postgresql.org/docs/9.3/static/view-pg-settings.html) topic in the PostgreSQL documentation\.

- If you set the memory settings too large for `max_connections`, `shared_buffers`, or `effective_cache_size`, you will prevent the PostgreSQL instance from starting up\.
+ If you set the memory settings too large for `max_connections` or `shared_buffers`, you will prevent the PostgreSQL instance from starting up\.
 Some parameters use units that you might not be familiar with; for example, `shared_buffers` sets the number of 8\-KB shared memory buffers used by the server\.

 The following error is written to the *postgres\.log* file when the instance is attempting to start up, but incorrect parameter settings are preventing it from starting\.